Where is Sports Betting Legal? A Full 50 States Guide - 2023

 Hawaii

-A new bill in 2023 seeks to legalize sports betting, poker, and a standalone sportsbook and card room to open in Oahu.
-This comes after HB 1973 was shot down in January 2022.
+A new bill in 2023 seeking to legalize sports betting, poker, and a standalone sportsbook and card room to open in Oahu failed to get enough votes to advance.
+This comes after HB 1973 was shot down in January 2022, leaving little hope for legalized sports betting in Hawaii.

 No Active Sports Betting Legislation